DiogoRibeiro7/tfunify/README.md

 ## Citation

-If you use this library in academic work, please cite:
+If you use this library in academic work, please cite both the software and the foundational paper:

 ```bibtex
 @software{tfunify2025,